Thomas Stockton (politician)

 Thomas Stockton (April 1, 1781 – March 2, 1846) was an American soldier and politician from New Castle in New Castle County, Delaware.
 He was a veteran of the War of 1812, and a member of the Whig Party, who served as Governor of Delaware.

-Early life and family
+Early life and education

-Stockton was born in New Castle Hundred, New Castle County, Delaware, son of John and Nancy Griffin Stockton.
+Stockton was born in New Castle Hundred, New Castle County, Delaware, on April 1, 1781, son of John and Nancy Griffin Stockton.
 His father was a brigadier general in the War of 1812, leading the 1st Brigade of Delaware militia.
 He married Fidelia Johns, daughter of Chancellor Kensey Johns, and they had five children, Thomas, William, James, Elizabeth, and Fidelia.
 They lived in the Kensey Johns-Van Dyke house at 300 Delaware Street and were members of the Immanuel Episcopal Church in New Castle.

-Military career
+He attended and graduated from Princeton College.

+Career

+Delaware militia

-After graduating from Princeton College, Stockton joined the Delaware militia.
+After graduating from Princeton, Stockton joined the Delaware militia.
 During the War of 1812 he was part of the attack on Fort George on the Niagara River and fought at Lundy's Lane.
-Eventually he was promoted to a major in the 42nd Infantry.
-He retired from the U.S. Army in 1825.
+He was promoted to a major in the 42nd Infantry, and he retired from the U.S. Army in 1825.